jh3nd3rs0n/jargyle/README.md

       --settings=[NAME1=VALUE1[,NAME2=VALUE2[...]]], -s [NAME1=VALUE1[,NAME2=VALUE2[...]]]
           The comma-separated list of settings for the SOCKS server --socks5-user-pass-authenticator=CLASSNAME[:PARAMETER_STRING]
-          The SOCKS5 username/password authenticator for the SOCKS server --socks5-users
+          The SOCKS5 username password authenticator for the SOCKS server --socks5-users
           Mode for managing SOCKS5 users (add --help for more information)